-High Needs - funding received by the Local Authority to fund further support for students with additional needs.
+High Needs - funding received by the Local Authority and the ESFA to fund further support for students with additional needs.

 General - this represents general donations and other curriculum income to be used for the normal running of the Academy Trust, including education and support costs.